mrleo194/Leetcode-algorithms-and-data-structures/README.md

 # Leetcode-algorithms-and-data-structures
-A mechanical engineer learn how to code.
+A mechanical engineer learns how to code.